Kanjuruhan Stadium disaster: Disaster

 Throughout the match itself, the security situation was smooth and without major incidents.
-Following the end of the match, in which Persebaya defeated Arema 3–2 – Persebaya's first ever win away at Arema, four spectators from stands 9 and 10 entered the field to take photos with Arema players.
+Following the end of the match, in which Persebaya defeated Arema 3–2 – Persebaya's first ever win away at Arema – four spectators from stands 9 and 10 entered the field to provide encouragement to Arema players after their defeat.
 According to a witness, they were chased by the police, who pulled off their shirts and beat them; this triggered other supporters to enter the field area.

 Approximately 3,000 supporters of Arema, nicknamed Aremania, invaded the pitch.
-The first group of spectators who invaded the pitch came from stand 12.
-They scattered around the pitch looking for their team's players and officials, demanding their explanation of the defeat "after 23 years of undefeated home matches" against its rival Persebaya.
-Security officials and police tried to divert more Aremania away from the pitch, but to no avail.
-Then Aremania proceeded to throw objects, damaged police vehicles and start fires in the stadium, forcing Persebaya's players to rush for cover inside locker rooms and then be rushed again into police armoured personnel carriers for an hour before they could leave the stadium.
+The first group of spectators to invade the pitch came from stand 12.
+They scattered around, looking for their team's players and officials, and demanding their explanation of the defeat "after 23 years of undefeated home matches" against its rival Persebaya.

+Security officials and police tried to divert more Aremania away from the pitch, but to no avail, forcing the Indonesian Army (TNI-AD) and Mobile Brigade Corps' Anti Riot Unit (PHH) to be called in to assist with the dispersal of the angry supporters.
+Aremania then proceeded to throw objects, damage police vehicles and start fires in the stadium, forcing Persebaya's players to rush for cover inside locker rooms, and subsequently be kept in police armoured personnel carriers for an hour before they could leave the stadium.

 After failed "preventive measures", the police began using tear gas in an attempt to disperse the rioters on the pitch.
-Initially, the police fired tear gas towards stand 12, with stands 10,11, and 14 then targeted, followed by the south and north stands.
-This affected Aremania invading the pitch and other people there, causing Aremania to run for the single exit point (gates 12–14) to avoid the tear gas.
-All gates were locked except gate 14, with most victims later found at gates 13 and 14, which resulted in a crowd crush and asphyxiation.
+Initially, the police fired tear gas towards stand 12, followed by stands 10, 11, and 14, and finally the south and north stands.
+This affected both the Aremania invading the pitch and other people there, causing Aremania in the south stand to run for the single exit point (gates 12–14) to avoid the tear gas.
+All gates were locked except gate 14, with most victims later found at gates 13 and 14, resulting in a crowd crush and the asphyxiation of many people.
 Tear gas was also deployed outside the stadium.
-Listyo claimed 11 shots of tear gas were fired in this disaster (7 shots to south, 1 shot to north and 3 shots to the pitch). while The Washington Post reported that police fired at least 40 rounds of tear gas at the crowd within 10 minutes.
+Listyo claimed a total of 11 shots of tear gas were fired (7 to the south, 1 to the north and 3 onto the pitch), while The Washington Post reported that police fired at least 40 rounds of tear gas at the crowd within 10 minutes.
 The police said that ten police vehicles and three private vehicles were destroyed by the Aremania.

 In the immediate aftermath of the riot, the players' lobby and changing rooms were used as makeshift evacuation posts, with Arema players and officials helping to evacuate victims still in the stadium.
 The victims were taken to hospitals by ambulances and Indonesian Army trucks.
 Many died on the way to or during treatment.